 - Landing page conversion rate

 It is important to keep track of your social media activities and the main KPIs.
 Managing multiple accounts can be tough.
-Therefore, there are tools to help you:

 - Salesforce, one of the most popular tools for marketers – provides an integrated CRM platform